ConductorOne/terraform-provider-conductorone/docs/data-sources/app.md

 App DataSource

-The App datasource allows you to retrieve an App instance by `display_name` (case sensitive), or `id` in ConductorOne.
+The App datasource allows you to retrieve an App instance by `display_name` (case insensitive), or `id` in ConductorOne.

 ## Example Usage